Visiting Mount Etna on Your Own with Kids

 Plug this spot into your GPS: “Etna Sud,” Rifugio Sapienza, Piazzale Rifugio Sapienza, 95030 Nicolosi CT, Italy.

 There are three parking lots in the area, and they’re all technically free.
-However, there was a guy “watching” the cars, so we gave him a couple Euro when we left.
+However, there was a guy “watching” the cars, so we gave him a couple of Euros when we left.
 (Pretty typical in European places, so we didn’t really blink an eye at this.)

 How to Visit Mount Etna on Your Own